Svjard/flightpath/README.md

 ## Overview

-An open-source, free to play, MMO private airline simulation, based on real-life data updated in real-time as well as realistic simulation models.
+An open-source, free to play, MMO regional airline simulation, based on real-life data updated in real-time as well as realistic simulation models.

 More details and website coming soon...